 What are the best Boston tours?

-Boston may be explored on foot, by bus, ship, kayak, Segway, or bicycle by both tourists and locals.
-The 1630s Puritan Meeting House; the Federal-style Johnson Mansion from 1830; and Trinity Church from 1873 are among the city’s most well-known landmarks that may be seen on a history tour.
-Take a ghosts of Boston tour to learn about spooky sites like the Granary Burying Ground, where many significant figures from the Revolutionary War are buried, or visit one of Boston’s darker chapters with a trip that includes stops at the witch trial site in Salem and Lizzie Borden’s haunted home.
+Boston may be explored on foot, by bus, ship, kayak, Segway, or bicycle by tourists and locals.
+The 1630s Puritan Meeting House, the Federal-style Johnson Mansion from 1830, and Trinity Church from 1873 are among the city’s most well-known landmarks that may be seen on a history tour.
+Take a Ghosts of Boston tour to learn about spooky sites like the Granary Burying Ground, where many significant figures from the Revolutionary War are buried, or visit one of Boston’s darker chapters with a trip that includes stops at the witch trial site in Salem and Lizzie Borden’s haunted home.

 What is the best walking tour in Boston?

 That’s up for debate, but our top picks are the Freedom Trail Tour, Harvard University Campus Tour, and Salem Witch Walk.
-The Freedom Trail Tour is a great option for first-time visitors to Boston as this popular 2.5-mile walking tour takes you to 16 historically significant sites, including the Boston Common, the Paul Revere House, and the Old North Church.
+The Freedom Trail Tour is an excellent option for first-time visitors to Boston.
+This popular 2.5-mile walking tour takes you to 16 historically significant sites, including the Boston Common, the Paul Revere House, and the Old North Church.